-Although most people exhibit some of the above listed behaviors, they are generally not to the degree where it significantly interferes with their work, relationships or school.
-Cases where they exhibit behavior listed above, combined with meeting other behavioral and diagnostic criteria, can lead to diagnosing of the disorder.
+Although most people exhibit some of the above-listed behaviors, they are generally not to the degree where it significantly interferes with their work, relationships or school.
+Cases where they exhibit behavior listed above, combined with meeting other behavioral and diagnostic criteria, can lead to diagnosing the disorder.

 Although the exact cause of ADHD has yet to be determined, it is a condition that is thought to have genetic and biological components as it tends to run in families.